-The objective of this Work Package is to carry out a thorough analysis of the needs identified for the study programme chosen by each partner in the Republic of Moldova.1 To achieve this goal, the work teams analyse:
+The objective of this Work Package is to carry out a thorough analysis of the needs identified for the study programme chosen by each partner in the Republic of Moldova.
+To achieve this goal, the work teams analyse:

-- The structure, how to approach the teaching-learning process in the partner universities in Moldova; - Resources and links with the business environment / society of each study programme - Content of those study programmes
+- The structure, how to approach the teaching-learning process in the partner universities in Moldova: - Resources and links with the business environment / society of each study programme - Content of those study programmes

-Following the template methodology (Annex 7), each university in the Republic of Moldova has produced a report on bachelor's degree studies in a previously selected area - the studentcentred active learning pilot programme.
-Thus, the Academy of Economic Studies of Moldova elaborated the report for the pilot programme "Business and Administration" (Annex 1), State University "Alecu Russo" of Balti - for the pilot programme "Public Administration" (Annex 2), State University of Cahul - for the pilot programme "Entrepreneurship and Business Administration" (Annex 3), State University of Moldova - for the pilot programme "Law" (Annex 4), State University of Medicine and Pharmacy "Nicolae Testemitanu" for the pilot programme "Software Engineering" (Annex 6).
+Following the template methodology (Annex 7), each university in the Republic of Moldova has produced a report on bachelor's degree studies in a previously selected area - the student-centred active learning pilot programme.
+Thus, the Academy of Economic Studies of Moldova elaborated the report for the pilot programme "Business and Administration" (Annex 1), State University "Alecu Russo" of Balti - for the pilot programme "Public Administration" (Annex 2), State University of Cahul - for the pilot programme "Entrepreneurship and Business Administration" (Annex 3), State University of Moldova - for the pilot programme "Law" (Annex 4), State University of Medicine and Pharmacy "Nicolae Testemitanu" for the pilot programme "Public Health" (Annex 5), Technical University of Moldova - for the pilot programme "Software Engineering" (Annex 6).